 Please visit our Scholarships for incoming exchange students page for more information about these scholarships.

 Scholarships for outgoing students

 Students of Maastricht University who are interested in studying abroad have various options to apply for a scholarship.
 Two examples are:

 - Erasmus+ scholarship: This is intended for students in higher education who would like to study abroad for some time or do a traineeship abroad.
 This scholarship is available for students in all courses of study.

-- Holland Scholarship: This scholarship is made available by the Dutch Ministry of Education Culture and Science together with Dutch research universities and universities of applied sciences.
+- NL Scholarship: This scholarship is made available by the Dutch Ministry of Education Culture and Science together with Dutch research universities and universities of applied sciences.
 It is meant for students who want to study, do research or an internship outside the European Economic Area (EEA).

 Please visit our Scholarships for students going abroad page for more information about these scholarships.

 Looking to the future: Encouraging international experience

 The mobility of our students is one of our key focus areas, particularly in collaboration with our international partner universities and networks.
 In many of our programmes, students are encouraged or even obliged to study abroad for a semester.
 But there are also other ways our students can gain international experience, and we plan to further explore and develop these options, including:

 - taking part in Research-Based Learning at a partner university (e.g. MaRBLe in the Worldwide Universities Network)